From Silos to Systems — Monitored.Reported.

 Two Sides of the Same Coin

 Canada has world-class monitoring and world-class data.
-The gap is the integration layer that turns both into intelligence.
+The next step is the integration layer that turns both into intelligence.

 What Exists